SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 2. In the upcoming dialog select **Clone existing application**.
 3. Select the desired application from the dropdown list.
 Note that also subscribed applications are shown.
 4. In the next window enter the name of the application.
 The name will be shown as title on the top left of the application.
 It will also be shown in the Application Switcher.
-5. Next, enter an application key.
+5. Enter an application key.
 The application key is used to identify requests from this application and to make it available for subscription, see the [Concepts Guide](/guides/concepts/applications).
-- Next, enter the application path.
+6. Enter the application path.
 This path will be part of the URL to invoke the application.
 For example, if you use "hello" as application path, the URL of the application will be "/apps/hello".
-- Finally click **Clone** to create the application.
+7. Finally click **Clone** to create the application.

 ### <a name="add-remove-plugin"></a>Adding and removing plugins